SalesforceSFDC/salesforce-mass-update/README.md

 **Update**

 Added Deploy to Salesforce button.
 Changed example to work with Opportunities.
 Note, you'll still need to:
-  * Create UpdateAll field set on Opportunity (don't add Name field though)
+  * After deploy, create a *list button* with checkboxes pointing Content Source to the page OpportunityMassUpdate
-  * After deploy, create a list button pointing to the page
+  * Set permissions on page and class OpportunityMassUpdate to work for your users
   * Add button to page layouts

 Class: